dtopaloglou/DBConfiguration/README.md

 )
 ```
-That is stored in a variable and passed in the `ConfigModel` class shown in **Step 2**.
+Which is stored in a variable and passed in the `ConfigModel` class shown in **Step 2**.

 ### How is the data manipulated?

-The data from the table is outputted into an array and a series of subsequent sub-arrays.
+The data from the table is outputted into an array and a series of subsequent sub-arrays or sub-nodes.
 Each dot in your key represents a sub-array.
 If we use the example table above:

 ```
 Array